jannekem/home-server/centos7/README.md

 ```
 # sudo mkfs.xfs /dev/sdb1
 ```
-This will should take a minute or two.
+This will take a minute or two.
 Repeat for `/dev/sdc1`.

 #### Mount the partitions
 To mount the file systems we need to create new directories as mounting points and then use the `mount` command.
 We want to mount the smaller file system under `/mnt/data` and the larger file system under `/mnt/backup`.
 Let's create the directories first: